opensource-inemar-net/cargo-pwhide/README.md

 Each encrytpion run provides a different output, because a random nounce is selected Encryption is done using Chacha20poly1305 and base62 encoding

-The lib provides a function
+# The lib provides a function to decrypt

+install wit with
+cargo-pwhide = {version="*", feature=["lib"]}
+This includes only the minimum number of dependencies

 pwdecrypt (secret:Into<String>,enrypted_data:Into<String>) -> String